TrueFiEng/Waffle/docs/source/compilation.rst

 Native solc
 -----------

-This option is by far the fastest, but requires you to install native solidity.
+This option is by far the fastest but requires you to install native solidity.
 If you need an old version that might be somewhat complicated and require you to build `solidity` from sources.
-Therefore it is recommended option if you want to use latest solidity version.
+Therefore it is the recommended option if you want to use latest solidity version.

 You can find detailed installation instructions for native `solc` in `documentation <https://solidity.readthedocs.io/en/latest/installing-solidity.html#binary-packages>`_.

 **Note:** You need to install version compatible with your sources.

-If you need latest version that is pretty straight forward.
-See Installation instructions below.
+If you need the latest version that is pretty straight forward, see installation instructions below.

 Installation
 ^^^^^^^^^^^^